 Three year olds love their independence but still need quite a bit of parental and teacher assistance.
 They begin learning new skills like counting and singing songs.
 They also begin coloring and practicing their fine motor skills.
 Free drawing and coloring in coloring books helps children expand their creativity and gives their small finger muscles some dexterity and practice.
-In the beginning, however, kids can't jump right in and draw elaborate pictures and concepts.
+In the beginning, however, kids can’t jump right in and draw elaborate pictures and concepts.
 Their drawings start out fairly crude and rudimentary, but as the year continues, they become more recognizable.
-If you wonder what can three year olds draw, there are a few basic skills most master at this age.
+If you wonder what you can expect from your toddler drawings, there are a few basic skills most master at this age.

 Shapes Drawn by Three Year Olds

 They begin by drawing basic shapes.
 Most children draw large and small circles during their fourth year.
 Some begin earlier than this, but by three, they master the circle shape.
 They also mimic adults drawing straight, jagged, or curved lines.
 Three year olds with exceptionally fine motor skills, or those nearing their fourth birthday begin to draw the cross and “X” shape.
 Since all objects in the world are made up of different shapes, this is the first step to drawing recognizable pictures.